ScotchLabs/snswebsite/README.md

 - Darkened the font
 - Reverted col-8 column width back to original and use col-12 class for full-width images
 - Planning on editing structure of Get Involved / Subtroupes pages

+### roles-documentation
+Working on a new page that will include all the show roles documentation (director, PM, SM, MD).